uiuc-cs491cap/web-fa23/content/lectures/complete_search.md

 publishdate = 2022-07-01
 +++

-Also knowns as "brute force"; this paradigm happens when there's nothing to do but check all the possible solutions.
+Also known as "brute force"; this paradigm happens when there's nothing to do but check all the possible solutions.

 BUT!!!
 That doesn't mean that you can't be clever how you do it.